Skip to Main Content

 Morning:

-This morning we'll have a guided walking tour of the waterfront with our Instructor with visits to the Victoria and Albert Museum and RSS Discovery.
+This morning we'll have a guided walking tour of the waterfront with our Instructor with visits to the Victoria and Albert Museum and RRS Discovery.
 This Royal research ship from the shipyards of Dundee was Captain Scott's ship for the 1901 Antarctic expedition.

 Lunch: